mtnygard/growing-one-system-book/manuscript/chapter2.md

    world.
 3. Invoke effect handlers, passing each the effects declared by the event handlers.
+4. Query the application state, according to subscriptions from views.
+5. Invoke view functions to return components and data.
+6. Render the components into the shadow DOM.

+The main parts we write are the event handlers, effect handlers, queries, and and views.
+That's what makes Re-frame a framework.
+It owns the flow of control and our code plugs in at the leaves of the call tree.

-Notice that the event handlers themselves don't really _do_ anything.
-They are pure functions, meaning that the function takes in data and returns data, but does not have any side effects.
+Something that takes a bit of getting used to in Re-frame applications: most of what we write are pure functions.
+Take the event handlers for example.
+They don't really _do_ anything.
+As pure functions, they just take in data and return data, but they don't have any side effects.
+In most application frameworks your event handlers are the main engine of change.
+Not in Re-frame.
+Here the event handlers specify in data what some other functions will apply to the world later.

 For example, suppose my UI has a button that says "log in."
 In the good old days of vanilla JavaScript, you might put an `onClick` handler on that button that